 Original Research Article

 COMPARATIVE ASSESSMENT OF NATIVE CHICKEN WITH IMPROVED VARIETY OF DESI BIRD UNDER BACKYARD SYSTEM OF REARING

+Growth Performance Comparison of Native Chicken with Improved Variety of Desi Bird Under the Backyard System of Rearing

 ABSTRACT

-In Namakkal district rural woman reared native chicken with low meat production under backyard.
-Improved variety of desi birds is very important to increase the backyard poultry meat production.
-Hence, the objective of this On Farm Trail is to compare the growth performance of native chicken, Vanaraja and Gramapriya.
-This trail was conducted at Philippakuttai and Naraikinaru villages of Namakkal district.
-A total of 200 nos of Vanaraja and 200 nos of Gramapriya day old chicks were distributed to two woman groups.
-Each group consists of 5 farmers and each farmer was supplied with 40 numbers improved varieties chicks.
-Group I was with native chicken as control (C), Group II was reared with Gramapriya chicks and group III was with Vanaraja chicks.
-The fortnight body weight and mortality was taken in all the groups.
-The present study revealed that, Gramapriya and Vanaraja was significantly (P<0.01) increased body weight compared to control up to the end of 16th weeks of age.
-In this study, the percentage of mortality was significantly (P<0.01) lower in native chicken than Gramapriya and Vanaraja during early part of their (0-5 weeks) life. .
-However, there was no significant difference in mortality among the groups at the later part of life.
-The present study concluded that improved variety of desi birds showed higher body weight compared to native chicken.
+In the Namakkal district, rural women reared native chickens with low meat production in their backyard.
+Improved variety of Desi birds is very important to increase the backyard poultry meat production.
+Hence, the objective of this On-Farm Trail is to compare the growth performance of native chicken, Vanaraja, and Gramapriya.
+This trial was conducted at Philippakuttai and Naraikinaru villages of Namakkal district.
+A total of 200 nos of Vanaraja and 200 nos of Gramapriya day-old chicks were distributed to two women's groups.
+Each group consists of 5 farmers, and each farmer was supplied with 40 numbers of improved varieties of chicks.
+Group I was with native chicken as control (C), Group II was reared with Gramapriya chicks, and Group III was with Vanaraja chicks.
+The fortnight body weight and mortality were taken in all the groups.
+The present study revealed that Gramapriya and Vanaraja had significantly (P<0.01) increased body weight compared to the control up to the end of 16th weeks of age.
+In this study, the percentage of mortality was significantly (P<0.01) lower in native chicken than Gramapriya and Vanaraja during the early part of their (0-5 weeks) life...
+However, there was no significant difference in mortality among the groups in the later part of life.
+The present study concluded that an improved variety of Desi birds showed higher body weight compared to native chicken.

-Key words: Native chicken, Vanaraja, Gramapriya, Backyard and Body weight.
+Key words: Native chicken, Vanaraja, Gramapriya, Backyard, and Body weight.

+Backyard, Body weight, Gramapriya……..

 INTRODUCTION

-Backyard poultry farming is characterized by an indigenous night shelter system, scavenging on the natural feed with scant supplementary feeding, natural hatching of chicks, low productivity of birds, local marketing and minimal health care practices (Rathod, 2020).
-Backyard poultry unit consist of rearing 10-20 birds for house hold purposes and festivals.
-Native chicken grow slowly and widely accepted by the rural people across the country (Rajkumar et al., 2021).
+Backyard poultry farming is characterized by an indigenous night shelter system, scavenging on the natural feed with scant supplementary feeding, natural hatching of chicks, low productivity of birds, local marketing, and minimal health care practices (Rathod, 2020).
+Backyard poultry unit consists of rearing 10-20 birds for household purposes and festivals.
+Native chicken grows slowly and is widely accepted by the rural people across the country (Rajkumar et al., 2021).
 The demand for desi chicken meat and egg is very high compared to commercial broiler meat and eggs due to texture and acceptability by the consumers (Rajkumar et al., 2016).
-However, Most of the backyard poultry production comprises of rearing indigenous birds with poor production performances (Pathak & Nath, 2013; Reetha et al., 2016; Patra & Singh, 2016).
-To achieve maximum production in backyard poultry farming, improved germ plasm needs to be introduced for enhanced growth.
+However, Most of the backyard poultry production comprises rearing indigenous birds with poor production performances (Pathak & Nath, 2013; Reetha et al., 2016; Patra & Singh, 2016).
+To achieve maximum production in backyard poultry farming, improved germplasm needs to be introduced for enhanced growth.
 The improved chicken varieties resemble the native chicken in their feather pattern and produce more meat and eggs than the native breed.
-Vanaraja and Gramapriya is an improved variety of desi bird developed by Project Directorate on Poultry, Hyderabad successfully introduced in backyard system of rearing.
-Gramapriya is a layer type variety and Vanaraja is a dual type chicken (Reddy et al., 2002).
-The information on systemic studies on the productive performance of Vanaraja and Gramapriya birds under backyard system is scanty.
-Hence, the present study aimed at evaluating the comparative performances of Vanaraja and Gramapriya with native chicken under backyard system of rearing.
+Vanaraja and Gramapriya an improved varieties of Desi birds developed by the Project Directorate on Poultry, Hyderabad, successfully introduced in the backyard system of rearing.
+Gramapriya is a layer-type variety and Vanaraja is a dual-type chicken (Reddy et al., 2002).
+The information on systematic studies on the productive performance of Vanaraja and Gramapriya birds under the backyard system is scant.
+Hence, the present study aimed to evaluate the comparative growth performances of Vanaraja and Gramapriya with native chicken under the backyard system of rearing.

 MATERIALS AND METHODS